 His idea for The Very Hungry Caterpillar was, in his words, pure coincidence.
 Many creative ideas for a book emerge fully formed from an experience of the author.
 In this case it was a hole puncher used on a sheaf of papers evoking a “bookworm” morphing to “green worm” and finally, to “caterpillar.”

-The Very Hungry Caterpillar is an iconic example of Eric Carle’s contribution to young readers.
-Written in 1969 with more than 30 million copies sold, this classic children’s read has been translated into 45 languages!
-The metamorphosis of the caterpillar ,as he eats his way through a variety of food groups, including sausages, ice cream, chocolate cake, pickles and cupcakes, ends with the ensuing emergence of the butterfly from its cocoon.
+The Very Hungry Caterpillar is perhaps one of the most vivid examples of Eric Carle’s contribution to young readers.
+Written in 1969, with more than 55 million copies sold, this classic children’s read has been translated into 45 languages!
+The metamorphosis of the caterpillar, as he eats his way through a variety of food groups, including sausages, ice cream, chocolate cake, pickles and cupcakes, ends with the ensuing emergence of the butterfly from its cocoon.
 It seems to mirror childhood and its process of growth and change.